jeffThompson/TechnologyAndTheLandscape/README.md

 \- \- \-

-**WEEK 9: Exploring the urban landscape, cameras, and technology of capture**
+**WEEK 9: EXPLORING THE URBAN LANDSCAPE, CAMERAS, AND TECHNOLOGY OF CAPTURE**

 **In class:**
 Dérive in NYC, 3D scanning/photogrammetry demo